 The second thing that needs to be turned off is software automatic download and overnight installation.

-To do this, open the settings of the phone, scroll down on the settings page, and find “System and Updates” – “Software Updates”.
+To do this, open the phone’s settings, scroll down on the settings page, and find “System and Updates” – “Software Updates.”

-After it is turned off, the phone will not be able to download and install some unknown software.
+After it is turned off, the phone cannot download and install some unknown software.

-In addition, due to different mobile phone models, if you can’t find these two options, you can also try to search for “software update in the search bar of the settings page.
+In addition, due to different mobile phone models, if you can’t find these two options, you can also try to search for “software update ” in the settings page’s search bar.

 Leave a Reply